What is Change of Status in USA (Start date?)

 For example, If you are currently on H4 status and apply for a change of status to H1B and it is denied by USCIS, your status will continue to be H4 dependent.

-This could have serious implications with USCIS’s NTA forceful deportation policy even if you have an application for change of status pending.
+This could have serious implications with USCIS’s NTA forceful deportation policy even if you have an application for a change of status pending.

 Change Status from B1 to B2

-Is COS Required for attending School in USA?
+Is COS Required for attending School in the USA?

-You do not need to apply for COS in this case if you are spouse or child of any of these primary visa holder:
+You do not need to apply for COS in this case if you are the spouse or child of any of these primary visa holders: